-Global technology enterprises like HCL share the responsibility of supporting their customer journeys to a greener cloud by choosing the right ecosystems, providing the right skills, leveraging sustainable technologies, and driving cloud transformation initiatives in traditional organizations.
-For instance, HCL has helped 70% of its customers in the EU and the UK to move to a cloud or a data center powered by renewable energy sources.
+Global technology enterprises like HCLTech share the responsibility of supporting their customer journeys to a greener cloud by choosing the right ecosystems, providing the right skills, leveraging sustainable technologies, and driving cloud transformation initiatives in traditional organizations.
+For instance, HCLTech has helped 70% of its customers in the EU and the UK to move to a cloud or a data center powered by renewable energy sources.

 Reducing carbon footprint with green data centers: The next moonshot for cloud service providers